Fast Map Union and Local Instances Through Instance Types

 that later).
 We need to tell Haskell what instance to use at some point,

-but it’s not that bad, since at least for IMap
+but it’s not that bad, since at least for IMaps, which

 carry the instance in their type, we only need to do this once.